 Moreover, the rates won’t fluctuate no matter which company you choose to travel with because the prices are set by the County of Maui.

 The initial fee costs $3.50 and .30 cents per a tenth of a mile.
 The first mile costs $6, and all subsequent miles cost $3.
-Additionally, if the driver waits for you, you’ll be charged .3 cents per minute.
+Additionally, if the driver waits for you, you’ll be charged each minute of wait time.

-Lastly, the drivers of these taxis are locals who can guide you to the best places in Maui to make your trip even more memorable; another plus if you’re unsure about travel destinations in Maui!
+Lastly, the drivers of these taxis are locals who can guide you to the best places to visit to make your Maui vacation even more memorable; another plus if you’re unsure about travel destinations in Maui!

 Maui’s north shore, scenic sights, and nature sounds demand an open-air trip.
 Also, if you’re a nature lover, you may want to consider an open-air journey to indulge in the island’s atmosphere.